Immersion lithography

 In immersion lithography, light travels down through a system of lenses and then a pool of water before reaching the photoresist on top of the wafer.

-Immersion lithography is a technique used in semiconductor manufacturing to enhance the resolution and accuracy of the lithographic process.
+Immersion lithography is a technique used in semiconductor manufacturing to enhance the resolution and accuracy of the photolithographic process.
 It involves using a liquid medium, typically water, between the lens and the wafer during exposure.
 By using a liquid with a higher refractive index than air, immersion lithography allows for smaller features to be created on the wafer.

 Immersion lithography replaces the usual air gap between the final lens and the wafer surface with a liquid medium that has a refractive index greater than one.
 The angular resolution is increased by a factor equal to the refractive index of the liquid.
 Current immersion lithography tools use highly purified water for this liquid, achieving feature sizes below 45 nanometers.

 Background

 The ability to resolve features in optical lithography is directly related to the numerical aperture of the imaging equipment, the numerical aperture being the sine of the maximum refraction angle multiplied by the refractive index of the medium through which the light travels.
 The lenses in the highest resolution "dry" photolithography scanners focus light in a cone whose boundary is nearly parallel to the wafer surface.
 As it is impossible to increase resolution by further refraction, additional resolution is obtained by inserting an immersion medium with a higher index of refraction between the lens and the wafer.
 The blurriness is reduced by a factor equal to the refractive index of the medium.
 For example, for water immersion using ultraviolet light at 193 nm wavelength, the index of refraction is 1.44.

 The resolution enhancement from immersion lithography is about 30–40% depending on materials used.
 However, the depth of focus, or tolerance in wafer topography flatness, is improved compared to the corresponding "dry" tool at the same resolution.

 The idea for immersion lithography was patented in 1984 by Takanashi et al. It was also proposed by Taiwanese engineer Burn J. Lin and realized in the 1980s.
 In 2004, IBM's director of silicon technology, Ghavam Shahidi, announced that IBM planned to commercialize lithography based on light filtered through water.